mastercomfig/mastercomfig/docs/contributing.md

 There are currently 4 categories for launch options:

-* `Launch Options`: These are launch options everyone should be using, as they benefit all users
+* `Recommended`: These are launch options everyone should be using, as they benefit all users
 * `Extra`: These are launch options people find to be personal preference or for use cases that cannot be applied to all users
 * `Uncommon`: These are launch options most people will not use, but will still satisfy a valid use case
 * `Experimental`: These are launch options that are being tested to be moved elsewhere as their effects are not clear

-Put your launch option in the appropriate section and if it's in the `Launch Options` section, add it to the launch options line for easy copying.
+Put your launch option in the appropriate section and if it's in the `Recommended` section, add it to the launch options line for easy copying.

 Here's lists of launch options to help you out: